joamag/gb-demos/README.md

-# Game Boy Demos
+# Game Boy Demos 😎

-Random set of demo ROMs for the Game Boy.
+Random set of demo ROMs for the Game Boy 🕹️.

 ## License